PranshuS27/college-football-voting-site/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (for local development)
 - Node.js 18+ (for local development)
 - Python 3.11+ (for local development)